internettransparency/ldap-sequel/README.md

-# ldap-dependency-code
+# ldap-sequel

-Finding dependencies through outsourcing in LDAP servers and TLS analysis.
+Continuation of LDAP research.

 ## Description
-Research project to detect evidence of a LDAP server being outsourced and analyzing TLS configuration of such servers.
+Research project to investigate the LDAP deployment ecosystem and their security.

 ## Usage